 One of the best things about a career that involves international travel is that it offers the opportunity to see the most beautiful places in the world.
+The British Isles are no different, as it’s home to some of the best scenic drives in the UK.

 Sometimes, business travel involves driving from one place to another within an area; those drives should be seen as an opportunity.
 Even the busiest, most business-minded people should take some time to enjoy the beautiful and historic sights they come across.
 A lot of people can only dream of seeing those places.